The fort that’s falling

 Shortly after the outbreak of the First World War, the Godwin Battery was established at Kilnsea.
 This was added to during the Second World War.
 It had gun emplacements, search light, barracks, officers' mess, a hospital, and was the terminus for a military railway running down to further fortifications at Spurn Point.
 The principal material used in the construction of the installation was concrete, applied on an attack-proof scale.

-Today, the fort is falling into sea.
-The losses of villages and farms, churches and houses in the past may only be imagined from contemporary accounts.
+Today, the fort is falling into the sea.
+Losses of villages and farms, churches and houses in the past may only be imagined from descriptions in contemporary accounts.
 At Kilnsea, the destructive forces of coastal erosion can be observed ‘live’.

 Godwin Battery, Kilnsea (1)